kobylin/format-json/README.md

 # Format JSON

-Comand line tool for formating json.
+Command line tool for formatting json.

 Based on library [json-stable-stringify](https://github.com/substack/json-stable-stringify)

 ### What is does?

-- Sorting properties alpabetically
+- Sorting properties alphabetically
 - Formatting json with 4 space indentation

-Can be useful when response from server is not formated or properties come in different order every time.
+Can be useful when response from server is not formatted or properties come in different order every time.

 __Formatting__
 ```